About me

 I am originally from Kunming city (the capital of Yunnan province in China), which is a city surrounded by hills and mountains.
 My first stop in the US was in College Park, Maryland, where I completed my undergraduate study in applied mathematics at the University of Maryland (UMD).
 After graduated from UMD, I continued my master’s study in biostatistics at the University of Washington, to further expand my knowledge and skills in applying statistics in the biomedical fields.

 As a student, I enjoy learning about new and classic statistical/ML/DL methods and implementing them into usable software applications or using programming to solve real problems.
-While I am not working/studying, I like to perform various of sports activities (e.g., swimming, weight training, skiing/biking when there is/is no snow).
+While I am not working/studying, I like to perform various of sports activities (e.g., swimming, weight training, biking, and skiing while it is snowing).
 I am also a music and video game lover.
 Let’s connect!